shuaibiyy/awesome-tf/README.md

 - [terraform.py](https://github.com/ciscocloud/terraform.py) - Ansible dynamic inventory script for parsing Terraform state files.
 - [terraformer](https://github.com/GoogleCloudPlatform/terraformer) - CLI tool to generate terraform files from existing infrastructure.
 Infrastructure to Code.
 Supported many providers.
 - [terraforming](https://github.com/dtan4/terraforming) - Export existing AWS resources to Terraform style (tf, tfstate).
 Similar to `terraformer`.
+- [Terraform-Visual](https://github.com/hieven/terraform-visual) A simple but powerful tool to visualize Terraform plan.
 - [terragrunt](https://github.com/gruntwork-io/terragrunt) - Terragrunt is a thin wrapper for Terraform that provides extra tools for keeping your Terraform configurations DRY, working with multiple Terraform modules, and managing remote state.
 - [terrahelp](https://github.com/opencredo/terrahelp) - Command line utility aimed at providing supplementary functionality which can sometimes prove useful when working with Terraform.
 - [terrahub](https://github.com/TerraHubCorp/terrahub) - TerraHub is terraform automation and orchestration tool.
 Seamlessly integrated into console.terrahub.io, enterprise friendly GUI to show realtime terraform executions, as well as auditing and reporting capabilities for historical terraform runs.
 - [terrascan](https://github.com/cesar-rodriguez/terrascan) - Collection of security and best practice test for static code analysis of terraform templates
 - [terraspace](https://terraspace.cloud) - The Terraform Framework
-- [terratag](https://github.com/env0/terratag) - Terratag is a CLI tool that enables users of Terraform to automatically create and maintain tags across their entire set of AWS, Azure, and GCP resources
+- [terratag](https://github.com/env0/terratag) - Terratag is a CLI tool that enables users of Terraform to automatically create and maintain tags across their entire set of AWS, Azure, and GCP resources.
+- [tf-init-booster](https://github.com/hayorov/terraform-init-booster) A Pre-terraform routine that speedups terraform modules download for bulky blueprints.
 - [tfsec] (https://github.com/tfsec/tfsec) - Terraform static analysis tool that supports terraform <0.12 & >=0.12 & directly integrates with HCL parser for better results.
-- [Checkov](https://github.com/bridgecrewio/checkov/) - Terraform static analysis tool for terraform>=0.12
 - [tfenv](https://github.com/tfutils/tfenv) - Terraform version manager inspired by rbenv.
 - [tfjson](https://github.com/palantir/tfjson) - *(outdated)* Utility to read in a Terraform plan file and dump it out in JSON.
 - [tflint](https://github.com/wata727/tflint) - Terraform linter for detecting errors that can not be detected by `terraform plan`